 The Legality of Cannabis Seeds and Seed Banks in Mississippi

-As we’ve discussed — medical and recreational cannabis is illegal in Mississippi.
+As we’ve discussed — recreational cannabis is illegal in Mississippi and growing marijuana remains forbidden even if you have a MMJ card.

 Furthermore, growing weed seeds is a big no-no. Therefore, owning and operating a local seed bank in Mississippi is illegal.